-Football has afforded Swinney some thrills, but in golf, that trip to the home of the Masters rates as his top experience.
-“For a guy from Pelham, Ala., to be walking down the same fairways where Arnold Palmer and Jack Nicklaus walked – that’s a pretty special moment,” he said.
+Football has afforded Swinney singular thrills, including back-to-back trips to the national championship game, but in golf, that trip to the home of the Masters rates as his top experience.
+"For a guy from Pelham, Ala., to be walking down the same fairways where Arnold Palmer and Jack Nicklaus walked - that's a pretty special moment," he says.

-Swinney has never had a hole-in-one.
-“Never had one, never seen one in person,” he said.
-“I’ve been close, a foot or so, but no.” Something else he could ask the state’s other golf-playing football coach about.
+While he's won a college football championship, Swinney has never had a hole-in-one.
+"Never had one, never seen one in person," he said.
+"I've been close, a foot or so, but no." That's something he could ask Spurrier about the next time they meet.

 Where to play: "I don't get to play a whole lot, but when I do play, it's usually at the Walker Course (Clemson's on-campus course).
 I like how it has holes on (Lake Hartwell), and I think they do a great job keeping it in good shape.
 Mostly (I like that) it's close, it's right there.
 I enjoy playing The Reserve because you can come up here and it's like a resort: beautiful golf course cut through the mountains, lakes.
 I love coming up here.
 I've played courses in Greenville (such as) Thornblade, Chanticleer and (Spartanburg's) Carolina Country Club."
 Note: Thornblade and Carolina play host to the Nationwide Tour's annual BMW Charity Pro-Am.